AI Update, April 10, 2026: AI News and Views From the Past Week

-Catch up on select AI news and developments from the past week or so.
+Catch up on select AI news and developments since Friday, April 3.
 Stay in the know.

 I'm not sure how to describe my initial feelings after hearing ChatGPT was officially live, a combination of trepidation, anxiousness, concern and curiosity.
 AI is here and we need to embrace it to make the relationship work.
 We need to take it slow and get to know each other, understand its limitations and keep an eye on red flags.